 CHEYENNE, Wyo.
-(Circa) — Rodeo athletes are basically freelance workers.
+(CIRCA) — Rodeo athletes are basically freelance workers.
 They have no guaranteed salaries and no health insurance.
-There’s no governing body like in other major sports which means there’s no regulations when it comes to the kind of injuries athletes can and can not compete with, including concussions.
+There’s no governing body like in other major sports, which means there’s no regulations when it comes to the kinds of injuries athletes can and cannot compete with, including concussions.

 For cowboys competing in the Cheyenne Frontier Days Rodeo, dislocated elbows, broken bones and concussions are just part of the job.
 That's what makes rodeo athletes some of the riskiest clientele for insurance companies.

-"I’ve basically destroyed my body for 15 years doing what I love,” says Tyler Scales, a 32-year-old career cowboy.
-Tyler’s list of medical injuries includes twenty-seven staples in his head, a torn labrum, multiple broken bones and surgeries.
+"I’ve basically destroyed my body for 15 years doing what I love,” says Tyler Scales, a 32-year-old cowboy.
+Tyler’s list of injuries includes 27 staples in his head, a torn labrum, multiple broken bones and surgeries.

-In 1990 the Justin Boot Company in partnership with the Professional Rodeo Cowboys Association created the Justin Cowboy Crisis Fund to help athletes pay for medical treatment and the financial burden that comes with serious injury.
+In 1990, the Justin Boot Company in partnership with the Professional Rodeo Cowboys Association (PRCA) created The Justin Cowboy Crisis Fund (JCCF) to help athletes pay for medical treatment and ease the financial burden that comes with serious injury.

-The JCCF had awarded nearly $8,000,000 in need-based financial assistance to almost 1,100 injured rodeo athletes and their families.
+The JCCF has awarded nearly $8 million in need-based financial assistance to almost 1,100 injured rodeo athletes and their families.

-According to a study released in May of this year, rodeo is one of the most dangerous sports in the world.
+According to a study released in May 2018, rodeo is one of the most dangerous sports in the world.
 And bull riding is the most dangerous event in rodeo, according to a study by a University of Calgary researcher.

-According to Claudio Feler, chief of neurosurgery at Cheyenne Hospital, part of what makes treating rodeo athletes so difficult is the fact that they’re all cowboys and by nature, adrenaline junkies who are less than forthcoming on health issues.
+Claudio Feler, chief of neurosurgery at Cheyenne Hospital, says part of what makes treating rodeo athletes so difficult is the fact that they’re all cowboys and by nature, adrenaline junkies who are less than forthcoming on health issues.

-“These athletes compete up to three times a week and travel thousands of miles between venues every year," said Feler.
-"Most of them aren’t going to stop unless the pain is so severe they can’t move or their on the brink of death.
+“These athletes compete up to three times a week and travel thousands of miles between venues every year," Feler said.
+"Most of them aren’t going to stop unless the pain is so severe they can’t move, or they're on the brink of death.
 They’ll push themselves to the edge.”

 Cowboys pay to compete, so losing means not only losing out on income, but also going into debt.
 Essary left Cheyenne without injury, but he also left with less money than when he started after failing to reach the top three.

-For Nic Lica, a bull rider at Cheyenne Frontier Days 2018, things are a little less stressful thanks to support from his family.
+For Nic Lica, things are a little less stressful thanks to support from his family.

-“Luckily my wife has—she works for a business and we have insurance through them,” he says.
+“Luckily my wife has — she works for a business, and we have insurance through them,” he said.
 “But a lot of these guys, including myself for a long time, don't really have insurance.
 You don't think about that kind of stuff.
-The goal in mind when you show up is to ride your bulls, and if you do that, more times than not they're going to pay you, and if you do that more times than not, you're going to stay healthy.
+The goal in mind when you show up is to ride your bulls, and if you do that, more times than not, they're going to pay you, and if you do that more times than not, you're going to stay healthy.
 If you're worried about going to get hurt, you're going to get hurt.”

 As he finished wrapping his bruised body again for what felt like the thousandth time, Scales looked up with a smile and explained.

-"When you make a good ride at a big rodeo, there's no other feeling in the world.”
+"When you make a good ride at a big rodeo, there's no other feeling in the world,” he said.